BlackHole-Consulting/olger/README.md

 Local python webserver in localhost for graph visualization with D3.js .

-Uses www.cvdetails.com to identiy Cyber Security Vulnerabilities .
+Uses www.cvdetails.com to identify Cyber Security Vulnerabilities .

 Sends data to elastichsearch and visualizes data in kibana .